Wednesday, August 28, 2013

 Washington Post: Nidal Hasan convicted of Fort Hood Killings

-What we should do instead is let him spend the rest of his days in a cage and let him die as a miserable forgotten creature; one day at a time.
+What we should do instead is let him spend the rest of his days in a cage and

 -Phil